 There are many old sayings that state how a gentleman should dress.
 ‘Never brown in town’ is one for the shoes.
 A gentleman only ever wears a white shirt is another.
 We say put these aside, but don’t forget them.

 The white shirt and blue tie combination is a classic.
 It works with a dark suit, grey or blue, and it works as a smart-casual interlude, with a good pair of jeans and a blazer.
-It works whatever you want to wear it with, as white and blue – and this French blue is a perfect shade – is always on point.
+It works whatever you want to wear it with, as white and blue – and this French blue is a perfect shade – and always on point.

 The blue tie will also work with a different shade blue shirt.
 Pair the beautiful shade of the tie with a pale blue shirt and a light summer suit for a lunch date.
 Put it with a formal, dark blue suit for a dinner party.
 It’s there, it’s easy to wear.
 And you can wear brown brogues with a blue suit for when black is just that bit too formal.